 Keen to stretch your legs?
 Climbing volcanic cone Parihaka (at 241m it’s city’s highest point) or finishing the Hatea Loop river walkway will ensure that you see the city from a fresh perspective.

-Further north you can explore the beautiful underwater world of the Tutukaka Coast with amazing Poor Knights Islands Marine Reserve.
+Further north you can explore the beautiful underwater world of the Tutukaka Coast at the amazing Poor Knights Islands Marine Reserve.
 You can be sure to find an appropriate activity for yourself here to stay busy for a couple of days.
-Tidal Mermaid Pools are another gem hidden of Matapouri Beach that are well worth stopping for.
+Tidal Mermaid Pools are another gem hidden off the Matapouri Beach that are well worth stopping for.

 Although it takes a bit of an effort to reach the tip of the Whangarei Heads, it’s so worth it.
 The peninsula is a place of natural beauty and striking scenery.
 It’s where you can connect with land, sea and native forest.
 My excitement levels are up each time I decide to visit this place.
 Even 2.5 hours drive from Auckland is enjoyable for me.
 This is without a doubt one of my happy places!